jiwu9610/Concept-Drifts-Control-Limits/README.md

 If you use this code, please cite the corresponding manuscript:

-> *“Control Limits for Concept Drift Detection Based on Score Vectors and Bootstrap Estimation” (under review).*
+> *“Bootstrapped Control Limits for Score-Based Concept Drift Control Charts” (under review).*

 ---